romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-In a GitHub Actions workflow, how can you configure a job to reuse artifacts generated by a previous job in the same workflow?
+Q: In a GitHub Actions workflow, how can you configure a job to reuse artifacts generated by a previous job in the same workflow?
 <details><summary>Show the answer</summary><p>

 - **Implement the uses: actions/download-artifact@v2 step within the job, specifying the name of the artifact produced by the previous job**